On the kinetic description of the objective molecular dynamics: Introduction

 \subsection{Objective molecular dynamics}

 Molecular Dynamics (MD) has been the building block for many physical and biological systems.
 However, even with the modern computational capacity, it is still onerous to simulate a large-scale molecular system.
-Objective Molecular Dynamics (OMD) exploits the isometry of the atomic forces (or, at macroscopic level, the materials) and significantly reduces the computational cost of conventional MD.
+Motivated by the observation that classical molecular dynamics (MD) with certain symmetric properties \cite{DJ2010_OMD} evolves within a smaller manifold, Objective Molecular Dynamics (OMD) aims to leverage the symmetry and invariance of atomic forces (e.g., \eqref{frame}-\eqref{permutation}).
+OMD can be seen as a specialized form of MD that significantly reduces the computational cost compared to conventional MD.
 It has been applied to the failure of carbon nanotubes under stretching \cite{DJ2010_OMD}, fluid flows with phase transformation \cite{PSJ_2023}, hypersonic flows \cite{pahlani2023objective3} and dislocation motion in crystals \cite{pahlani2023objective1}.

-To explain the idea, consider a structure consisting of $N$ molecules and each molecule consists of $M$ atoms, denoted as
+To explain the idea, consider a structure consisting of $M$ molecules and each molecule consists of $N$ atoms, denoted as

 where $x_{i,k}$ is the position of atom $k$ in molecule $i$.
 Then this structure is said to be an {\it objective molecular structure} if